Spotlight: Holiday events

 (formerly M.B.
 Brady St.)

-Holiday festivities at Guthrie Green will begin with the traditional Glow on the Green, as all the decorated trees and structures in the park are illuminated for the first time in the season.
-Subsequent events will include an interfaith celebration, opportunities to donate to charities, a special live reading of “The Nightmare Before Christmas,” a showing of the classic film “A Christmas Story” and performances by the School of Rock.
-Each night will feature family oriented activities and multiple vendors selling all sorts of goods and goodies.
+Festivities at Guthrie Green start with the Glow on the Green, as all the decorated trees and structures in the park are illuminated for the first time in the season.
+Other events will include an interfaith celebration, opportunities to donate to charities, a special live reading of “The Nightmare Before Christmas,” a showing of the classic film “A Christmas Story” and performances by the School of Rock.
+Each night will feature family oriented activities and vendors selling all sorts of goods.